cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 for more details.

-When *Accelerated Networking* is enabled, ``lspci`` will show a Mellanox ConnectX-3 or ConnectX-4 Lx NIC:
+When *Accelerated Networking* is enabled, ``lspci`` will show a Mellanox ConnectX NIC:

 .. code-block:: shell-session

     $ lspci | grep Ethernet
     2846:00:02.0 Ethernet controller: Mellanox Technologies MT27710 Family [ConnectX-4 Lx Virtual Function] (rev 80)

+XDP acceleration can only be enabled on NICs ConnectX-4 Lx and onwards.

 In order to run XDP, large receive offload (LRO) needs to be disabled on the ``hv_netvsc`` device.
 If not the case already, this can be achieved by: